Eneocho/Ashes-Of-The-Domain-VOK/README.md

 # Ashes of The Domain - Vaults of Knowledge
-One of currently three modules that is part of Ashes of The Domain - This one focues on Research Tree aspect of mod
+One of currently four modules that make Ashes of The Domain, focused on the research aspect of the mod.